- Accelerated Resolution Therapy (ART)

 - Distress tolerance – The ability to experience and tolerate difficult emotions.

-DBT uses these areas of focus to acknowledge painful experiences while promoting change in the unhelpful or harmful behaviors.
+DBT uses these areas of focus to acknowledge painful experiences while promoting change in unhelpful or harmful behaviors.

 Emotionally Focused Therapy (EFT)

 Emotionally Focused Therapy (EFT) is considered one of the most empirically validated forms of couples therapy.
 It focuses on seeing love as the ultimate attachment bond and seeing the negative communication patterns as insight into each person’s lack of bonds with their partner.
-It focuses on fostering a healthy dependence and a secure bond, not by avoiding conflict rather understanding it and how to use it to create a long-lasting connection.
+It focuses on fostering a healthy dependence and a secure bond, not by avoiding conflict but rather by understanding it and how to use it to create a long-lasting connection.
 EFT helps couples to come together to work through the problem instead of seeing each other as the problem.
 Couples can learn to choose to love and understand their partner and themselves and team up to the difficulties couples face.

 Experiential Outings are a way to connect with nature and learn life skills that will produce a deeper more effective way to gain knowledge, connect with others, and create positive change.
-Throughout history experiential outings have led the way in human growth and learning.
+Throughout history, experiential outings have led the way in human growth and learning.
 From Christopher Columbus sailing to America, Lewis and Clark mapping out the West, or Marco Polo exploring the East, we have learned and advanced through the act of “doing”.
 The benefits are vast, helping us better understand the knowledge gained through the experience.
 Other beneficial qualities of an experiential outing are the use of all five senses, critical thinking skills, social interaction, physical exercise, sense of self, and a sense of place, meaning how one fits into their own environment.

 Eye Movement Desensitization and Reprocessing (EMDR)